Recovering unitary calculus from calculus with reality: Recovering polynomial functors

 are Quillen adjunctions between the $n$--polynomial model structures. \end{prop} \begin{proof} We show that $\IUR $ is both left and right Quillen.
 Since $\IUR $ preserves levelwise weak equivalences, and by Theorem \ref{thm: I_U^R preserves poly approx}, polynomial approximations, $\IUR $ preserves $T_n$--equivalences.
 The fact that $\IUR $ is left Quillen follows since it preserves generating cofibrations, and hence projective cofibrations.

-To see that $\IUR $ is right Quillen it suffices to show that it preserves fibrant objects, this follows from Lemma \ref{lem: poly and change of universe U to R} since the fibrant objects of the $n$--polynomial model structure are precisely $n$--polynomial functors. \end{proof}
+To see that $\IUR $ is right Quillen it suffices to show that it preserves fibrant objects, this follows from Corollary \ref{cor: poly and change of universe U to R} since the fibrant objects of the $n$--polynomial model structure are precisely $n$--polynomial functors. \end{proof}

 The end result of this section is the following commutative diagram

 of Quillen adjunctions.